Large cybersecurity cluster development

 Significant contributors include Old Dominion University and ECPI:

 After leaving the services, former military personnel provide a well-trained and renewable source of information technology talent.
-Each year over 8,000 of the state's 14,000 exiting military members establish residency in the Hampton Roads region.
-In 2018, this accounted for 530 IT jobs, many of which support defense related IT.
+Each year over 8,000 of the state's 15,000 exiting military members establish residency in the Hampton Roads region.

 © 2023 Hampton Roads Alliance.
 All rights reserved. | Site By: Conway Inc. | Privacy Policy